Seantz12/filter-twitter/README.md

 # filter-twitter
 An automatic filtering of posts that you're not interested in

-So far all it does is filter posts without images, because I'm not browsing internet for text, I'm browsing it for art.
+So far all it does is filter posts without images or videos, because I'm not browsing internet for text, I'm browsing it for art.

 May look into doing things like